odinuv/web/slides/database-tech/slides.md

 <section markdown='1'>
 ## Data Dictionary
 - The structure of every DB is stored in another DB.
-- Shared database `information_schema`: invisible, accessible, read-only.
+- DD is a shared database `information_schema`: invisible, accessible, read-only.
-- Show tables in information_schema:
+- To show tables in information_schema:
     - `SELECT * FROM information_schema.tables WHERE table_schema = 'information_schema'`
-- Show columns of a table:
+- To show columns of a table:
     - `SELECT * FROM information_schema.columns WHERE table_name = 'person'`
 - If unsupported, there are commands like `DESCRIBE`, `SHOW`
 - Modifications through commands `ALTER`, `RENAME`, `DROP`, `MODIFY`, `ADD` ...